ag-grid/react-summit-us-workshop-2025/src/challenges/challenge-1/README.md

 ];
 ```

-In this example, `month` and `temperature` are keys that exist within the dataset provided in the previous step.
 For this challenge, you'll need to refer to the `./data.ts` file to understand the data structure, and use the relevant keys to create the line series'.

 You can also provide additional properties to the series object to control specific features of that series.
 For example: